microsoftarchive/iot-journey/advisory-board.md

 ## I’d like to be an advisor on this project, what do I do?

+If you have not done so, please review the [readme file](README.md) for this project first.

 Send an email to <a href="mailto:mspnp@microsoft.com?subject=IoT Journey">mspnp@microsoft.com</a>:

 Please include: